PLANET.

 An overhead shot of a floating power station.

 There have been numerous exciting projects launched in recent years in which solar panels have been fitted over water canals.
-In densely populated countries, such as India and Spain, covering canals with solar panels is an inspired solution born of necessity because it is difficult to find sufficient space near the communities that use the electricity.
+In densely populated countries, such as India and Spain, covering canals with solar panels is a smart solution born of necessity, because it is difficult to find sufficient space near the communities that use the electricity.
 And installing solar cells on these artificial waterways also offers many different benefits.

 A photo of a worker cleaning dust off solar panels.